JulioLIFAD/JulioLIFAD/README.md

 Hello
+mybe EFI folder
-Mybe EFI folder amd ryzen big sur...
+amd ryzen
+big sur

 <!---
 JulioLIFAD/JulioLIFAD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.